 Is a gingivectomy painful?

-You will be comfortable during the procedure and feel no pain with the use of a local anesthetic.
+Using a local anesthetic, you will be comfortable during the procedure and feel no pain.
 Minor discomfort and swelling are common after treatment.
 Bleeding can also occur.
 Over-the-counter pain medication can manage pain after treatment.
 Dental lasers minimize these side effects and stimulate the body’s natural healing process immediately during the procedure.

 Can I eat after a gingivectomy?